ZitaneLabs/hdrop/hdrop-server/README.md

+# Hdrop Server

-## Migrate and generate new db schema
+## Migrate and generate new db schema (hdrop-db)

-New table names:
-File -> files

-> Diesel assumes that your table name is the plural, snake-case form of your struct name.
-Because your table name does not follow this convention you can specify the table name explicitly

 ```bash
 diesel migration run
 diesel_ext > src/core/models.rs
 ```

+## Infos

+> Diesel assumes that your table name is the plural, snake-case form of your struct name.
+When your table name does not follow this convention you can specify the table name explicitly

-Compilation:
+### Compilation:

-Ubuntu:
+#### On Ubuntu:
-install: libpq-dev
+install `libpq-dev`